all-ride/ride-lib-security/README.md

 }

 function handleSecurity(SecurityManager $securityManager, Request $request) {
-    // set the request to the security manager to detect logged in user from previous requests
+    // set the request to the security manager to detect the user from previous requests
     $securityManager->setRequest($request);

     // get the current user